-- Student must be between the age of 4 (by December 31, 2023) and 21. - Student must reside in the Regional Municipality of Niagara. - The student must have complex needs and meet the criteria for active intervention in two or more of the following therapy areas:
+- Student must be between the age of 4 (by December 31, 2025) and 21. - Student must reside in the Regional Municipality of Niagara. - The student must have complex needs and meet the criteria for active intervention in two or more of the following therapy areas:

-Therapy Area Area of Need Physiotherapy Moderate to Severe impairment in gross motor development Occupational Therapy Moderate to Severe impairment in fine motor development and functional or daily living skills Speech Language Pathology Moderate to Severe impairment in receptive, expressive language and/or speech development children who require speech and language intervention as well as development of an alternative or augmentative communication system would be considered as having needs in two areas.

-Applications are usually accepted from late January through mid-March each year.
-The Selection Committee views all applications and makes placement decisions.
-The committee is comprised of the Niagara Children's Centre School Principal and Special Education Consultant, and the Manager of Clinical Services for Niagara Children's Centre.
-All parents are informed of placement decisions in April and when a parent/guardian accepts the placement into the School Authority, the parent/guardian will receive A Parent's Guide To Special Education.
+Therapy Area Area of Need Physiotherapy Moderate to Severe impairment in gross motor development Occupational Therapy Moderate to Severe impairment in fine motor development and functional or daily living skills Speech Language Pathology/Augmentative and Alternative Communication Moderate to Severe impairment in receptive, expressive language and/or speech development Exhibits face-to-face communication needs and/or communication needs of the Niagara Children's Centre School Principal and Special Education Consultant, and the Manager of Clinical Services for Niagara Children's Centre.
+All parents/guardians are informed of placement decisions in April and when a parent/guardian accepts the placement into the School Authority, the parent/guardian will receive A Parent/Guardian's Guide To Special Education.